-Plan out brand applications based on:
+Activate your brand based on:

-• What needs to be replaced or updated? i.e what needs to be rebranded to be consistent?
-Can this be done as a soft or hard roll out?
+• What needs to be replaced or updated? i.e. what needs to be rebranded to be consistent?
+Can this be done as a soft or hard rollout?

 • Where are the gaps?
-What other brand applications have been identified so far that once implemented will drive the momentum of the newly aligned brand.
+What other brand applications have been identified so far that, once implemented, will drive the momentum of the newly aligned brand.

 • How do you check it’s working?
 Does it deliver on your brand promise?
 Regular review of applications helps you constantly improve communications and increase ROI.